-Interviewed by Jon Michaelsen © 2014
+Interview by Jon Michaelsen © 2014

-David, thank you so much for taking time to answer some questions for members of the Gay Mystery-Thriller-Suspense Fiction Facebook group.
+Mark, thank you so much for taking time to answer some questions for members of the Gay Mystery-Thriller-Suspense Fiction Facebook group.

 Let’s start off with, where do you live?